 Student Leave of Absence

 Requirements for graduation are measured in terms of semester credit hours.
 Normally, each credit hour earned will require one hour of class time per week for 14 weeks during the semester.
 Students are expected to spend two to three hours in preparation for one hour of class time.
 Most courses are assigned four (4) or three (3) credits.
 A full-time undergraduate student is one who carries 12 or more credits per semester.
 To graduate in four years, students must complete an average of 15.5 credits each semester.
-(Refer to the Adult Degree Evening Program section of the catalog for enrollment regulations applicable to ADEP students.)
+(Refer to The Bachelor's Degree for Professionals section of the catalog for enrollment regulations applicable to Bachelor's Degree for Professionals students.
 A typical semester load is 15 to 16 credits.
 Special permission is necessary to carry a load of more than 18 credits per semester.
 A fee will be charged for each credit beyond 18.
 (See section on University Costs.)

-Students must register in person prior to the beginning of each semester.
-Registration procedures are outlined in the class schedule bulletins which are available on the Registrar’s Office Web page.
+Students must register either in person or online prior to the beginning of each semester.
+Registration procedures are available on the Registrar’s Office Web page.

-To be officially enrolled in class, students must have the program approved by their adviser, have their financial standing cleared by the Business Office and submit their signed registration form to the Registrar or complete their registration online.
+To be officially enrolled in class, students must have their schedule of classes approved by their adviser, have their financial standing cleared by the Business Office and submit their signed registration form to the Registrar or complete their registration online.

 Withdrawal from Courses and Withdrawal from the University

 Withdrawal means withdrawing from one or more courses or separation from the University for the remainder of the semester.
 The Registrar provides the proper withdrawal forms which incorporate all the necessary procedures to clear the records at the time of withdrawal.
 Proper withdrawal protects the student’s record, which remains on file in the Registrar’s Office.